csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 ### How Do You Parallelise Snakemake Workflow?

-Parallelism can be achieved by allowing more parallel jobs (here modify the flag, -j) from snakemake as below:
+Parallelism can be achieved by allowing more parallel jobs (tip: check the flag, -j) from snakemake as below:

 ```
 snakemake -s Snakefile -j 8 --use-singularity --executor cluster-generic --cluster-generic-submit-cmd "hq submit --cpus 5"